 - Avocados

-- Sweet Corn (fresh & frozen)
+- Sweet corn (fresh and frozen)

 - Pineapple (cleanest)

-I also look at the price, and if the organic version doesn’t cost a lot more then I’ll buy it organic.
-Bananas are a good example—while they didn’t make the Clean 15, they are close.
-Usually organic bananas are about twenty cents more per pound at my grocery store, so I still buy the organic bananas.
-But mangoes and watermelons can get expensive, and they’re so close to the Clean 15 that I feel good about the conventional ones.
+For me, the closer the produce is to the Clean 15, the more comfortable I feel buying conventional.
+I also look at the price.
+If the organic version doesn’t cost a lot more, I’ll go organic anyway.
+Bananas are a good example.
+They didn’t make the Clean 15, but they’re close (#37).
+Organic bananas are usually about twenty cents more per pound at my grocery store, so I still buy organic.
+But mangoes and watermelons can get expensive, and they’re close enough to the Clean 15 that I feel good about the conventional ones.

 Stick to organic for the dirty dozen but save money on the clean 15.